-How many times have you just stood there, looking the wall thinking “what now?”?
-How many times have layed in bed, trying to sleep, but instead looking up at the ceiling, wondering what might happen next?
+How many times have you just stood there, looking at the wall thinking “what now?”?
+How many times have laid in bed, trying to sleep, but instead looking up at the ceiling, wondering what might happen next?
 Fear of the dark, fear of the unknown, fear of what is coming.
-Light or dark, good days or bad days?
+Light or dark, good days, or bad days?
 You don’t know and suddenly your mind is full of thoughts.
-And as you face the uncertainty, you panic, fearful and distracted.
+And as you face the uncertainty, you panic, fearful, and distracted.

 Is there any way to avoid all that?